 Whether for cremation, stand alone, in conjunction with a larger estate plot, or used for ornamental park design; bench memorials are also one of the most versatile memorials we offer.

 In this article, we are going to cover:

 The traditional memorial bench design consists of simply: 2 legs and a cross-section for the “seat”.
 In our more modern designs, those two legs are typically square with the same square shape for the bench seat.
 This modern look can be seen with the Gibson Bench pictured.

 In more unique and one of a kind memorials, we see a much larger variant of the leg shape.
 As with the Eiler Bench pictured, the Eiler family wanted to tell more of a rugged family story.
 Thus, the bench supports have a more raw and natural look to them.

-The Eiler Bench Memorial can also be noted for its use a a cremation bench.
-The larger/thicker legs allow for the last remains and urns to be fully encapsulated.
+The Eiler Bench Memorial is also noted for its use as a cremation bench.
+The larger and thicker legs allow for the last remains and urns to be fully encapsulated.
 This particular design can house the remains of 4 members of the Eiler Estate.

-The sample photos are very good representation of the granite we source daily but in some cases, it is likely that you may see some variation in the color across the stone.
-(See the Rainbow or Bahama Blue Granite Examples) Where some patterns are more uniform.
-(See the Blue Pearl or Gray Granite Examples).
+The sample photos are a very good representation of the granite we source daily but it is likely that you may see some variation in the color across the stone as with the Rainbow or Bahama Blue granite examples.
+Whereas, some patterns are more uniform like the Blue Pearl or Gray granite examples.

 All colors considered, its best to reach out and speak with one of our expert memorial designers for more details of weekly stock and how long custom pieces will take to get here.

-Now that you have reviewed your color options, design ideas, and even the price range of your loved ones slanted headstone, it’s time to set an appointment with our Artisan Memorialist Jed Hendrickson.
-Him and His Santa Barbara Monumental Team will engrave you’re loved ones story and make that engraving last for generations to come.
+Now that you have reviewed your color options, design ideas, and even the price range of your loved one’s bench memorial headstone, it’s time to set an appointment with our Artisan Memorialist, Jed Hendrickson.
+He and his Santa Barbara Monumental Team will engrave your loved one’s story and make that engraving last for generations to come.